dundd2/Y1-Introduction-to-Multimedia-Multimedia-Web-Site-Development/README.md

 ## Project Overview

 **Website Features:**
-The website consists of five pages, each designed to fulfill specific requirements while providing a cohesive user experience:
+The website consists of five pages, each designed to fulfil specific requirements while providing a cohesive user experience:

 1. **Home Page**: The root page introduces the site, featuring a custom title, a brief description, and an image sourced from a free-use platform.